-This show introduces you gently to the concept that we will be talking about healthy, loving relationships from time to time on the Get Over Yourself podcast.
+This show introduces you gently to the concept that we will be talking about healthy, loving relationships from time to time on the B.rad podcast.

 Having been deeply immersed in the worlds of elite endurance sports, fitness/athletic training, diet, nutrition, weight loss and such for decades, I’m aware that peak performers often make the mistake of fixating on the logistics of healthy food choices and workout patterns, and ignore the big picture reality that lifestyle choices and circumstances have a profound impact on our physical health.
 If you have toxic relationship dynamics in home, social or work situations, if you are not prioritizing sleep, or if you are addicted to technology, your interval times and perfect food diary pie charts ain’t no big thing.
 We must adopt a holistic perspective for our health and fitness goals (that’s why I like Debbie Potts’s WHOLE Athlete podcast.)
 Relationships are a huge piece of the puzzle!